ashrea06/Zeek-Suricata-Inline-TAP/README.md

 >  _Let's make our way to the following location  : /usr/local/zeek/etc/zeekctl.cfg :_

 ```

-# Mail connection summary reports each log rotation interval.
-A value of 1
+# Mail connection summaries are sent once per log rotation interval.
-# means mail connection summaries, and a value of 0 means do not mail
-# connection summaries.
-This option has no effect if the trace-summary
-# script is not available.
+# Requires the trace-summary script.
+1 = send mail, 0 = do not send.

-* ---> Set to "0",  MailConnectionSummary = 1 / "0"
+> - Set to "0",  MailConnectionSummary = 1 / "0"

+MailConnectionSummary = 0

-# Lower threshold (in percentage of disk space) for space available on the
+# Lower threshold (percent) for free space on the filesystem that holds SpoolDir.
-# disk that holds SpoolDir.
-If less space is available, "zeekctl cron" starts
+# If free space drops below this, "zeekctl cron" sends warning emails.
-# sending out warning emails.
-A value of 0 disables this feature.
+# 0 disables the check.

-* ...> Set to "0", MinDiskSpace = 5 / "0"
+> - Set to "0", MinDiskSpace = 5 / "0"

+MinDiskSpace = 0

-# Send mail when "zeekctl cron" notices the availability of a host in the
+# Send mail when a cluster host's availability changes.
-# cluster to have changed.
-A value of 1 means send mail when a host status
-# changes, and a value of 0 means do not send mail.
+# 1 = send mail, 0 = do not send.

-* ---> Set to "0", MailHostUpDown = 1 /"0"
+> - Set to "0", MailHostUpDown = "0"

+MailHostUpDown = 0

-# will be deleted by "zeekctl cron".
-The interval is an integer followed by
+# Expiration interval for archived logs deleted by "zeekctl cron".
-# one of these time units:  day, hr, min.
-A value of 0 means that logs
+# Format: integer followed by a unit: day, hr, or min.
+0 = never expire.
-# never expire.

-* ....> Set to "1 day", LogExpireInterval = 0 / "1 day"
+> - Set to "1 for daily", LogExpireInterval = 1 (A value of 0 means that logs never expire)

+LogExpireInterval = 1 day

+# Write stats to stats.log.
+1 = enable, 0 = disable.
-# means write to stats.log, and a value of 0 means do not write to stats.log.
+# Means write to stats.log, and a value of 0 means do not write to stats.log.

-* >>>> Set this to "0" StatsLogEnable = 1 / "0"
+> - Set this to "0" StatsLogEnable = 0 (This entry never expire)

+StatsLogEnable = 0

-# that entries never expire.
+# How long to keep entries in stats.log.
+0 = never expire.
+# If you prefer one day, set to 1 (days).

->>>> Set this to "1" StatsLogExpireInterval = 0 / "1"
+> -  Set this to "1" StatsLogExpireInterval = 1

-Finally let's head to where we'll be "archiving" each rotation interval within the same document :

-# Make sure this has been set to the below directory, otherwise "filebeat" may have some difficulties in recuperating those :
+StatsLogExpireInterval = 1

+# Directory used for archived logs (rotation target).
+Make sure this matches your Filebeat path.
 LogDir = /var/log/zeek/logs

-# Save everything after the applied changes.

 ```

+> [!IMPORTANT]
+> In this same `document`, configure the `archive directory` used at `each log rotation`.
+> The `path` must `match the setting` below; otherwise `Filebeat` may have `difficulty` collecting the `rotated logs`.
+> ***LogDir = /var/log/zeek/logs***

 > # _Create ZeekCtl Cron job_